Vikms95/errorlab/README.md

   <!-- :do an extension of Form(FormTask) and then do FormTaskWithProject or FormTaskWithTicket? -->
 - Create Modal
   :it will either hold Text or a Form
+    :figure out how to render one or the other